ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 | testing environment (but could if doing e2e with something like Protractor for example).

 [[only-vue]]
-| We will walk through how you can use testing ag-Grid as part of your Vue application, using default
+| We will walk through how you can use testing AG Grid as part of your Vue application, using default
 | build tools provided when using the [Vue CLI](https://cli.vuejs.org/) utility.
 |
 | ## Waiting for the Grid to be Initialised